Financial Sense Advisors Inc. Sells 276 Shares of Walmart Inc. (NYSE:WMT)

-Financial Sense Advisors Inc. lessened its stake in shares of Walmart Inc. (NYSE:WMT – Free Report) by 6.4% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,053 shares of the retailer’s stock after selling 276 shares during the period.
-Financial Sense Advisors Inc.’s holdings in Walmart were worth $356,000 at the end of the most recent reporting period.
+Financial Sense Advisors Inc. reduced its stake in shares of Walmart Inc. (NYSE:WMT – Free Report) by 6.4% in the first quarter, according to its most recent filing with the SEC.
+The fund owned 4,053 shares of the retailer’s stock after selling 276 shares during the period.
+Financial Sense Advisors Inc.’s holdings in Walmart were worth $356,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of WMT.
-World Investment Advisors boosted its holdings in shares of Walmart by 7.6% during the 4th quarter.
-World Investment Advisors now owns 271,515 shares of the retailer’s stock valued at $24,532,000 after acquiring an additional 19,233 shares during the last quarter.
-Full Sail Capital LLC raised its holdings in shares of Walmart by 6.6% in the 4th quarter.
-Full Sail Capital LLC now owns 8,702 shares of the retailer’s stock valued at $786,000 after purchasing an additional 541 shares in the last quarter.
-Leslie Global Wealth LLC grew its holdings in Walmart by 22.0% during the fourth quarter.
-Leslie Global Wealth LLC now owns 3,154 shares of the retailer’s stock worth $285,000 after acquiring an additional 568 shares during the period.
-Scalar Gauge Management LLC boosted its stake in shares of Walmart by 76.9% during the fourth quarter.
-Scalar Gauge Management LLC now owns 69,000 shares of the retailer’s stock valued at $6,234,000 after acquiring an additional 30,000 shares during the last quarter.
-Finally, Monument Capital Management lifted its stake in shares of Walmart by 94.2% during the first quarter.
-Monument Capital Management now owns 55,004 shares of the retailer’s stock worth $4,829,000 after purchasing an additional 26,685 shares in the last quarter.
-26.76% of the stock is owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+World Investment Advisors increased its stake in Walmart by 7.6% during the 4th quarter.
+World Investment Advisors now owns 271,515 shares of the retailer’s stock valued at $24,532,000 after buying an additional 19,233 shares during the period.
+Full Sail Capital LLC grew its holdings in Walmart by 6.6% during the fourth quarter.
+Full Sail Capital LLC now owns 8,702 shares of the retailer’s stock worth $786,000 after buying an additional 541 shares in the last quarter.
+Leslie Global Wealth LLC increased its stake in Walmart by 22.0% in the 4th quarter.
+Leslie Global Wealth LLC now owns 3,154 shares of the retailer’s stock worth $285,000 after acquiring an additional 568 shares during the last quarter.
+Scalar Gauge Management LLC increased its position in Walmart by 76.9% during the 4th quarter.
+Scalar Gauge Management LLC now owns 69,000 shares of the retailer’s stock valued at $6,234,000 after buying an additional 30,000 shares in the last quarter.
+Finally, Monument Capital Management increased its holdings in shares of Walmart by 94.2% in the first quarter.
+Monument Capital Management now owns 55,004 shares of the retailer’s stock worth $4,829,000 after purchasing an additional 26,685 shares during the last quarter.
+Hedge funds and other institutional investors own 26.76% of the company’s stock.

 Walmart Dividend Announcement

-The business also recently disclosed a dividend, which was paid on Tuesday, May 27th.
-Shareholders of record on Monday, May 12th were issued a dividend of $0.235 per share.
-This represents a yield of 0.95%.
+The firm also recently disclosed a dividend, which was paid on Tuesday, May 27th.
+Investors of record on Monday, May 12th were given a dividend of $0.235 per share.
 The ex-dividend date was Friday, May 9th.
-Walmart’s dividend payout ratio is currently 40.17%.
+This represents a dividend yield of 0.95%.
+Walmart’s dividend payout ratio (DPR) is presently 40.17%.

-A number of analysts have recently issued reports on WMT shares.
-Evercore ISI raised their price objective on Walmart from $105.00 to $107.00 and gave the company an “outperform” rating in a research report on Wednesday, June 4th.
-Tigress Financial increased their target price on shares of Walmart from $115.00 to $120.00 and gave the stock a “buy” rating in a report on Wednesday, July 2nd.
-DA Davidson reaffirmed a “buy” rating and set a $117.00 price target on shares of Walmart in a report on Friday, May 16th.
-Raymond James Financial cut their price objective on shares of Walmart from $115.00 to $105.00 and set an “outperform” rating on the stock in a research report on Friday, April 11th.
-Finally, Truist Financial upped their target price on Walmart from $107.00 to $111.00 and gave the stock a “buy” rating in a research note on Friday, May 16th.
-Two research analysts have rated the stock with a hold rating, thirty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $106.67.
+WMT has been the topic of several recent research reports.
+KeyCorp lifted their target price on shares of Walmart from $105.00 to $110.00 and gave the company an “overweight” rating in a report on Monday, June 9th.
+UBS Group decreased their target price on shares of Walmart from $112.00 to $110.00 and set a “buy” rating on the stock in a research report on Thursday, April 10th.
+DA Davidson reissued a “buy” rating and set a $117.00 target price on shares of Walmart in a research report on Friday, May 16th.
+Raymond James Financial reduced their price objective on Walmart from $115.00 to $105.00 and set an “outperform” rating for the company in a research report on Friday, April 11th.
+Finally, Truist Financial upped their price target on shares of Walmart from $107.00 to $111.00 and gave the stock a “buy” rating in a research report on Friday, May 16th.
+Two analysts have rated the stock with a hold rating, thirty have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $106.67.

 Walmart Inc engages in the operation of retail, wholesale, other units, and eCommerce worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores under Walmart and Walmart Neighborhood Market brands; membership-only warehouse clubs; ecommerce websites, such as walmart.com.mx, walmart.ca, flipkart.com, PhonePe and other sites; and mobile commerce applications.